Key takeaways

 China’s economic recovery was slow to emerge since it eliminated its zero COVID policy in late 2022.
 China’s growth of 5.2% in 2023 exceeded the previous year’s 3.0% but is still considered lagging by historical standards.7 The latest indicators, it appears China’s GDP may be on a slower growth trajectory than was the case for much of the last two decades.
 “Chinese consumers are still focused on rebuilding savings they spent down during COVID-related shutdowns.
 They are holding off on buying things like durable goods,” says Haworth.

-Chart depicts actual and projected annual gross domestic product, or GDP, of the Chinese economy 2000-2024.
+Chart depicts actual and projected annual gross domestic product, or GDP, of the Chinese economy 2000-2025.

 Source: Historical GDP, World Bank national accounts data.
-2024 and 2025 projections, International Monetary Fund. * Projected growth in 2024 and 2025.
+2024 and 2025 projections, International Monetary Fund.
+Projected growth in 2024 and 2025.

-Nevertheless, China’s status as the second largest economy in the world continues to position it as an important player on the global economic stage.8 With Chinese manufacturing back online, global supply chain issues have eased.
+Nevertheless, China’s status as the second largest economy in the world continues to position it as an important player on the global economic stage.8 With Chinese manufacturing back online, global supply chain issues eased.

 Investment market impact